alessandrom10/OpenAssistant-Guanaco/README.md

 # Project Description

-This repository contains the project work for the "Natural Language Processing" (NLP) course.
-The main objective of this project was to fine-tune a Large Language Model (LLM) into a chatbot using the OpenAssistant-Guanaco dataset.
+This repository contains an in-depth analysis and experimentation with NLP models, including data analysis, fine-tuning of state-of-the-art models on OpenAssistant-Guanaco dataset, and the development of a Gradio application for interactive demonstrations.

 ## Team Members